edvin/fxlauncher/README.md

 ## Show what's new dialog.

-Starting from 1.0.15, you can have FXLauncher show a whats new dialog.
+You can have FXLauncher show a whats new dialog.
 This dialog will only be shown when FXLauncher has to download new files from the server.
 The html content will be shown in a `WebView`.
 Specify `--whats-new=filename.html`
 The file needs to be copied into the jar like so: